coleca24/csce240_f21_p1/README.md

 **At the bare minimum, you will need to have your readUsers(), printUsers(), displayOptions() and executeOption() functions defined to get the main to run.
 They do not need to do anything (ie. they can have a dummy cout or dummy return statement) but they do need to be defined.**

 ## Running your code
-As you read above, you will need to send your code a file name as a command line argument, therefore running your code will require something extra.

 To compile your code:
 ```